rishicares/rishicares/readme.md

-# 👋 Hi there, I'm [Your Name]
+# 👋 Hi there, I'm Rishikesh!

 ## 🚀 About Me

-I'm a passionate developer who loves to create and learn new things.
-My journey in tech is driven by curiosity and the desire to make an impact through code.
+I'm an Electronic, Communication and Information Engineering Student at Kantipur Engineering College.
+I like solving problems using tech.

 ### 🛠️ Tech Stack